Most Commonly Asked Questions

 Q: Is there a minimum quantity I must purchase for pick-up or delivery?

-A: There is no minimum quantity needed to pick-up materials; however, any pick-up of less than $13.50 is subject to a $6+ tax scale charge/weigh fee.
+A: There is no minimum quantity needed to pick-up materials.
 Deliveries require a 10-ton minimum but smaller amounts may be available by inquiry.
 Pick-up requires a 5-ton minimum.

 Q: Are pick-ups available on Saturday?